web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/source/include.md

 ```

 :::tip
-When using Rspack as the bundler, **all files** will be compiled by default, and at the same time, exclusion through `source.exclude` is not supported.
+When using Rspack as the bundler, **all files** will be compiled by default.
 :::

 ### Compile Npm Packages